projectfdl/FDL-3-Blaster/STL/Flywheels/README.md

 Flywheels must be printed balanced and strong but also light weight.
 Here are a few suggestions for how to do so.

-We use common 0.4mm nozzles at 0.2mm layer heights.
+- We use common 0.4mm nozzles at 0.2mm layer heights.
 If using a different size, adjust accordingly.
-0.2mm layer or lower layer height
+- 0.2mm layer or lower layer height
-PLA is ok but succeptible to warping under heavy or summer time use PETG can be weak and shatter if not printed properly.
+- PLA is ok but susceptible to warping under heavy or summer time use
+- PETG can be weak and shatter if not printed properly.
 It's higher heat resistance can help warping but use it at your own risk to avoid shattered flywheels, ouch.
-Use 3-4 perimeters.
+- Use 3-4 perimeters.
 3 can lead to lighter wheels but 4 will be reliably stronger.
 We use 4.
-Infill should be roughly 20%, rectilinear, rotated vertical/horizontal instead of the typical 45 degrees and centered on the wheel.
+- Infill should be roughly 20%, rectilinear, rotated vertical/horizontal instead of the typical 45 degrees and centered on the wheel.
-Layer seams (called different things in different slicers) should be randomized to avoid a heavy side where all the seams line up.
+- Layer seams (called different things in different slicers) should be randomized to avoid a heavy side where all the seams line up.
 Slicers will typically hide these seams in corners.
 We want them scattered randomly.
 A "zitted" appearance is normal and can help grip on darts.
+- Target roughly 10 gram weight per wheel.
+Heavier have more inertia and could potentially perform better but are more susceptible to imbalance and sluggish feel.
+Lighter are less susceptible to imbalance and quieter but provide less momentum.
-Not all flywheels printed in this manner will be perfect.
+- Not all flywheels printed in this manner will be perfect.
 A propeller balancer can be used to balance wheels or you can print multiples and choose the best two.

 Good luck and make on!